aicis/fresco/doc/source/install.rst

   cd fresco
   mvn install

-This will download the FRESCO soure code and dependencies, compile the FRESCO core, and run the test suite.
+This will download the FRESCO soure code and dependencies, compile FRESCO, and run the test suite.
 On a successful build Maven should install FRESCO on your system and a FRESCO JAR file can now be found in the ``./target`` directory as well as in your local maven repository.
 Note that ``mvn install`` will execute the test suite included with FRESCO as part of the build.
 To skip the tests